David Wilson (parliamentary official): Public service career

 In February 2008 he re-joined the Office of the Clerk of the House as a Clerk-Assistant, initially with responsibility for provision of services to Select Committees, and from February 2013 with responsibility for the House Services group.
+From 2012 to 2015, Wilson was the President of the Australia and New Zealand Association of Clerks-at-the-Table.

-From 2012 to 2015 Mr Wilson was the President of the Australia and New Zealand Association of Clerks-at-the-Table.
+On 10 December 2024 Wilson, in his capacity as Clerk of the New Zealand House of Representatives, advised Assistant Speaker Barbara Kuriger that the listing of projects under the Fast-track Approvals Bill benefitted specific people and should thus be classified as private legislation and removed from the final version of the Bill.
+The Sixth National Government disagreed and recalled Speaker Gerry Brownlee who overruled Kuriger and resintated the list.
+The Fast-track Approval Bill subsequently passed its third reading on 17 December 2024.